-- Elementary education
+- · Elementary education

 - Secondary education and/or

-- Special education
+- · Special education

 During the professional sequence, students gain knowledge and skills essential to effective teaching and participate in varied field experiences in school classrooms.
 University faculty and local school district teachers and administrators participate in the program and contribute to its quality and relevance.

 The Master in Teaching option is a 45-73 semester hour degree offered during days, evenings, summers and weekends.
 The number of semester hours varies with the specific endorsement: elementary education is 60-63 semester hours in length; secondary education is 48-50 semester hours; and special education, 64-73 semester hours.
 In addition to these total required hours, the student may need to complete pre-requirements and/ or endorsement courses.

 The College of Education and Counseling Psychology also offers the post baccalaureate Certificate of Advanced Study (Residency Teacher Certification) option for those who already have a baccalaureate degree.
-Please see the Certificates of Advanced Study in Education (Residency Teacher Certification) section.
+Please see the Undergraduate Catalog for this option.